JanusGraph/janusgraph/docs/schema/index-management/index-performance.md

 ### Composite Index

+Composite indexes are stored in a separate store called `graphIndex`.
+For example, if your storage backend is Cassandra, you will see a table named `graphIndex` under your namespace.
 Composite indexes retrieve vertices or edges by one or a (fixed) composition of multiple keys.
 Consider the following composite index definitions.